meyermatt22/TwairBnB/README.md

 * Update their booking at a spot
 * Read all of their bookings
 * Delete/Cancel their booking

-## AWS
-Logged-in Users can
-* Upload multiple images to their profiles using AWS

 ## Landing Page
 You can access the Login and Signup page here.
 Also, we have a demo user button for you to check the website.